ginobilinie/codeBook/README.md

 93. subsets.cpp: simple combination problem: to print all the subsets of a given integer array.
 No used array needs to be used.

+94. exist.cpp: to check if a board exist a given word.
+Simple dfs.
+If they say the basic unit (like digit/character) cannot be used twice, then we should better use used array.

 # old
 for fun, forever